Strawberries – SOLD OUT FOR 2020

-We offer 17 acres of prime U-PICK strawberries for your enjoyment!
+We offer nearly 20 acres of prime strawberries for your enjoyment!
 Picking your own strawberries at Stade’s Farm & Market is a great way to spend a summer day with your family and friends.

-Please sign up for our email updates and watch our website, Facebook, Twitter, Google+ and our Newsletter for more information.
-Stade’s Farm offers other U-Pick crops such as sugar snap peas, raspberries, green beans, tomatoes and pumpkins.
+Please sign up for our email updates and watch our website, Facebook, Instagram, Twitter, and our Newsletter for more information.
+Stade’s Farm offers other crops to pick as well, apples, sugar snap peas, raspberries, green beans, tomatoes, and pumpkins.

 • $5 for a 1-quart basket